This post may contain affiliate links. See our disclosure policy.

 Instructions

 - In a large non-stick skillet, cook bacon until crisp.
-Drain all but about 2 tablespoons of the bacon grease from the pan and remove bacon to drain on paper towels.
+Drain all but about 2 tablespoons of the bacon grease from the pan and remove the bacon to drain on paper towels.

 - Add onion to the pan and saute until soft.

 - Add brown sugar, balsamic vinegar, and water.
-Reduce heat and simmer until sugar and vinegar reduces to a light syrupy texture.
-Chop bacon into small pieces and add to the mixture.
-Stir well to combine.
+Reduce heat and simmer until sugar and vinegar reduce to a light syrupy texture.

 - Can be served hot or cooled to room temperature.